 Your First Relationship After Being Widowed

-Making a concerted effort to learn about your new partner’s interests and hobbies is one way of building upon the relationship.
-It might be worthwhile to be aware of your new partner’s choice of activities and consider whether they could appeal to you.
-Something you have previously disregarded as not being to your taste may, in actual fact, present an opportunity for you to discover new skills.
-This could also be a good way of gaining confidence and help to build self-esteem.
+Making a concerted effort to learn about your new partner’s interests and hobbies is one way of building a friendship.
+Establishing an awareness of their choice of activities and considering whether they might appeal to you is important.
+Something you have previously disregarded may, in fact, present an opportunity for you to discover new skills.
+This could also be a good way of gaining confidence and self-assurance within the relationship.

-Deciding where to stay and making plans about what you will do once you get there is bound to highlight any differences in taste.
+Deciding where to stay and making plans about what you will do once you get there is bound to provoke some debate.
 This provides an opportunity for some give and take.
 He might prefer a large hotel; you might prefer a log cabin.
 He might want to take his golf clubs and you might want to take your tennis racket.
-How you make decisions at this time will be a real pointer as to how you get on.
+Making decisions at this time will be a real pointer as to how well you cope with these differences.